-Then she removes a small piece of tissue from the placenta, the organ that gives your baby nutrients and oxygen.
+Then they remove a small piece of tissue from the placenta, the organ that gives your baby nutrients and oxygen.
 The tissue goes to a lab to be tested.

 Amniocentesis: This test is done between your 15th and 18th weeks of pregnancy.
 Your doctor uses a thin needle to remove a sample of amniotic fluid.
 This is the fluid that surrounds your baby in the womb.
 The fluid goes to a lab.
 It's tested to see whether your baby has Tay-Sachs.

 If you suspect your baby has the disease, see your doctor.
-She will ask about his symptoms and your family history.
+They will ask about their symptoms and your family history.